-- Pruning shears – Not the greatest quality and there is no telling what kind of metal are used in these tools, but if you are low on money, you can find them at the DT.
+- Pruning shears – Not the greatest quality and there is no telling what kind of metal is used in these tools, but if you are low on money, you can find them at the DT.

 - Small shovels and Rakes – These are small hand shovels, not big ones.
 Perfect for helping dig a small hole for seeds.
-Again, the kind of metal used is questionable, so use your best judgement.
+Again, the kind of metal used is questionable, so use your best judgment.

 - Small fences – These are those cute little decorative fences.